 The price of lessons differs across the country with prices starting from £22 per hour.

-BSM says learner drivers can take advantage of a discount by having a driving lessons with a trainee instructor.
-All trainee instructors have undergone theory and practical training and are gaining experience to increase their instructional skills prior to becoming fully qualified
+BSM says, learner drivers can take advantage of a discount by having driving lessons with a trainee instructor.
+All trainee instructors have undergone theory and practical training and are gaining experience to increase their instructional skills prior to becoming fully qualified.

 Red Driving School, which currently offers 50% off the first lesson, also operates across the UK.
 It also offers advanced driving and instructor driving courses.
 It has a partnership with the RAC, and offers cheaper driving lessons to friends and family of RAC members.